stevenjmarsh/hapi-starting-point/README.md

     - It was missing some desired functionality (and also strayed a little from Bootstrap practices and documentation)
         + use of data-toggle and data-target on the dropdown menu
     - I ended up reviewing the bootstrap docs in detail, and finding a helpful video on YouTube by Ben Bigras (https://www.youtube.com/watch?v=lx0IysyYLH0), to help add additional functionality (hover over dropdown displays dropdown, navbar link as 'active' based on which page is being shown)
+        + NOTE: I did refactor the code for adding the 'active' class, and instead of using javascript used CSS to implement hover/dropdown
 * ...

 ### Components / Practices to use and/or consider